 Well, if these memberships are just lying there to make you feel good, then you are wasting your money.
 If you go to that gym once or less in a week or visit that country club less than once in a month, then you might want to consider letting it go.

-- Long Walks and Hikes – Make it easier with apps that pay you to walk
+- Long walks and hike – Make it easier with apps that pay you to walk

 These methods will ensure that you save money without compromising your fitness and health.